darinpope/cloudbees-core-eks/README.md

 ### Create secret using the certificate you created

-`kubectl create secret tls core-example-com-tls --key /root/cloudbees-core-eks/private.key --cert /root/cloudbees-core-eks/merged.crt --namespace cloudbees-core`
+`kubectl create secret tls core-example-com-tls --key /root/cloudbees-ci-eks/private.key --cert /root/cloudbees-ci-eks/merged.crt --namespace cloudbees-core`

-### Install Cloudbees Core
+### Install CloudBees CI

-If you are using EFS as your storage:

-* Edit the `cloudbees-config-efs.yml` file:
-  * change `HostName` to your domain name
-* `./install-cloudbees-core-efs.sh 3.9.0`
-  * be sure to pass the chart version from the previous step to the script
-* You should see that the pod is Running
-* You'll see the output from initialAdminPassword.
-You'll use that value when you open the url in a browser.

-If you are using EBS as your storage:

 * Edit the `cloudbees-config.yml` file:
   * change `HostName` to your domain name
-* `./install-cloudbees-core.sh 3.9.0`
+* `./install-cloudbees-core.sh 3.24.1`
   * be sure to pass the chart version from the previous step to the script
 * You should see that the pod is Running
 * You'll see the output from initialAdminPassword.
 You'll use that value when you open the url in a browser.

+### Configure a DNS entry

-### Configure Cloudbees Core
+### Configure CloudBees CI

 * open your CNAME in a browser
   * for example http://cloudbees.example.com/cjoc/